Home » Edinburgh » Real Mary King’s Close tickets

 Real Mary King’s Close audio guide

-If you understand English, you wouldn’t need an audio guide while visiting Mary King’s Close because a ‘character’ guide is always with you.
+If you understand English, you won’t need an audio guide while visiting Mary King’s Close because a ‘character’ guide is always with you.

 However, if you prefer tour guidance in another language, you can opt for an audio guide in – French, Mandarin, Spanish, Italian, Polish, Portuguese, Hungarian, Dutch, or German.